WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 #### LICENSE
 Specifies the terms and conditions under which the project can be used, modified, and shared.
 #### CHANGELOG.md
-* Describes project's versions since it's creation.
+Documents the history of changes, updates, and versions of the project since its creation.